satoru-takeuchi/elkdat/README.md

 Please restart your system here with the previous kernel.

-## Load your own kernel module
+## Use your own kernel module

 It's easy to build, install, and load your own kernel module.
-Here we use the simple module which just prints "Hello world!" on loading.
+Here we use a module which just prints "Hello world!" in loading.

 Let's take a look at its source.